lucacarniato/Paper-Scissors-Rock-game/README.md

-# Assignment 1
+# Paper-Scissors-Rock game

 ## Introduction

 The Paper-Scissors-Rock game.
+This is a software design exercise.
 The code is documented using Doxygen and consists of a library, the main executable, and unit tests.
 CMake is used for the build, see the instructions below for the build.

 The main classes are: